ljreder/Megaw/README.md

 5. Mayr M. (L. A. Premiere)
 6. Romantic Comedy (L. A. Premiere)
 7. Animal Tales (Children's Musical L. A. Premiere)
-8. You're A Good Man Charlie
+8. You're A Good Man Charlie Brown

 ## 1982 Special Production Series (MEGAW in residence at the Prescott Center For The Performing Arts: Summer 82)